wli4/Exercise-01b-Guessing-Game/README.md

 number = random.randrange(1,10)
 ```

 Save these files and quit Visual Studio Code.
 In GitHub Desktop, you should now see main.py and main2.py (if you did the extra credit) highlighted.
 Add a Summary message at the bottom of that panel, and push the "Commit to master" button.
-On the right side of the top, black panel, you should see a button labeled "Push to origin".
+On the right side of the top, black panel, you should see a button labeled "Push origin".
 Press that now.

 If you return to and refresh your GitHub repository page, you should now see that your files have been changed (with a new date).